obsidianmd/obsidian-help/en/Linking notes and files/Internal links.md

 You can link to specific headings in notes, also known as _anchor links_.

-To link to a heading, add a hashtag (`#`) at the end of the link destination, followed by the heading text.
+To link to a heading, add a hash (`#`) at the end of the link destination, followed by the heading text.

 For example, `[[Three laws of motion#Second law]]`.

-You can add multiple hashtags for each subheading.
+You can add multiple hash symbols for each subheading.

 For example, `[[My note#Heading 1#Heading 2]]`.